 Schwarz’s television productions include Starz's Sex and the Cinema, a look at sexuality on film; In the Gutter, a history of the gross-out movie; Hitchcocked!, a tribute to the artistry of Alfred Hitchcock; and Shooting the Police: Cops on Film.
 For IFC he produced Reservoir Dogs Revisited, a celebration of Quentin Tarantino's classic, and Still Swingin', a tribute to the indie classic Swingers.
 Schwarz also produced several episodes of HBO First Look.
 In 2010, Automat Pictures provided exclusive backstage content for the Academy Awards produced by Adam Shankman and Bill Mechanic.

-In 2015, Schwarz was presented with the Frameline Award, by San Francisco’s Frameline Film Festival.
+Schwarz appeared in The Advocate's "Out 100 in 2013, and in 2015 was presented with the Frameline Award, by San Francisco’s Frameline Film Festival.
 The award is designed to honor those who have made a major contribution to LGBT representation in film, television, or the media arts.
 Vito Russo was the first recipient in 1986, and other honorees include Divine, Rob Epstein, Christine Vachon, Fenton Bailey & Randy Barbato, Gregg Araki, Francois Ozon, Margaret Cho, George Takei, and Alan Cumming.

 A New York native, Schwarz is a graduate of the SUNY Purchase Film Department.
 His senior thesis documentary was Al Lewis in the Flesh, a short film profiling Al Lewis, famous for playing Grandpa on the television series The Munsters.
 The documentary, which observed the American pastime of celebrity adulation, led to Schwarz's on-going interest in producing films about popular culture and Americana.
 His first job in the film industry was as an apprentice editor on The Celluloid Closet, Rob Epstein and Jeffrey Friedman's film adaptation of Vito Russo's seminal book.
 Schwarz’s work on this project would later bridge into the development of his own documentary about Russo.